 Hans easily and quickly adapts and responds to the emotions and feelings of those around him.
 He is excellent with his words and expressions, and can easily and inconspicuously manipulate people without them knowing it.
 People with very strong Extraverted Feeling (Fe) can be incredible manipulators; making people feel at ease and comfortable, even appearing self-deprecating themselves, to ultimately sway someone’s mind or have an influence.

-Hans combines his Fe with strong introverted intuition – a function which enables him to come up with an intelligent and complex future plan of how he will become king.
+Hans combines his Fe with strong introverted intuition – a function that enables him to come up with an intelligent and complex future plan of how he will become king.
 It’s a long-term plan that many could not have pulled off, but he did it (almost) perfectly.
-His inferior Introverted Thinking shows up at the end when he exposes his true feelings about Anna, and has some brutally honest criticism to make about her neediness.
+His inferior Introverted Thinking shows up at the end when he exposes his true feelings about Anna and has some brutally honest criticism to make about her neediness.

 “As heir, Elsa was preferable, of course, but no one was getting anywhere with her.
 But you…you were so desperate for love, you were willing to marry me, just like that!
 I figured after we married, I’d have to stage a little accident for Elsa.
 But then she doomed herself, and you were dumb enough to go after her.”